aynorica/aynorica-prime/.github/instructions/available-techstack.instructions.md

 ---

 <!--
-  This file has been templatized from aynorica-os.
+  This file has been templatized from aynorica-prime.
   Replace {{PLACEHOLDERS}} with your own values.
   Synced: 2025-12-03T21:05:58.736Z
 -->